 Mixing olive oil with some acid food will help you to mellow its strong green taste and bitterness.
 One of the best ways to do it is by squeezing a lemon or adding a little bit of white vinegar into it.

-In my opinion, lemon juice is the best way to neutralize olive oil taste.
+In my opinion, lemon juice is the best way to neutralize the taste of olive oil.
 Vinegar may be too strong and could affect the flavor incorrectly, too.

 For instance, when you’re making a salad and want to season it with some olive oil, you can add lemon juice to it.
 There’s no need to add too much lemon juice, just a little bit so it can neutralize the odor.